Chuzz38/Chuzz38/README.md

-- 👋 Hi, I’m Thomas le beau gosse
+- 👋 Hi, I’m Thomas, currently 18 years old
-- 👀 I’m interested in video games
+- 👀 I’m interested in video games, computer science and learning a lot of things
-- 🌱 I’m currently learning english and programming
+- 🌱 I’m currently learning english, programming and I would love to start and increase my knowledges in computer science and above all in the cybersecurity domain.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 https://github.com/Chuzz38/Puissance-4.git